eslint-kit/eslint-config-kit/README.md

 2. Choose any option you like:

    - **Fix on save.**
-     Add the following to your VSCode `settings.json`:
+     Add the following to your `settings.json`:

      ```js
      "editor.codeActionsOnSave": {